Kapott/simple-tasktracker/README.md

 # simple-tasktracker

-Simple task tracker to learn myself some concepts
+Simple task tracker to learn myself some concepts of Vue3.

 Questions I'd like answered: